IvanUkhov/blog/_drafts/2019-12-31-sequential-data.md

 ![](/assets/images/2019-12-31-sequential-data/dataflow.svg)

-The outcome of the pipeline is a hierarchy of files on Cloud Storage, whose usage we discuss in the following section.
+The outcome is a hierarchy of files on Cloud Storage, whose usage we discuss in the following section.

 It is worth noting that this way of working with a separate configuration file is not something standard that comes with TensorFlow or Beam.
 It is a